Pattiam Gopalan

-Pattiam Gopalan was an Indian politician, belonging to the Communist Party of India (Marxist).
+Pattiam Gopalan (6 October 1936 – 27 September 1978) was an Indian politician, belonging to the Communist Party of India (Marxist).
 He was a member of the Kerala State Committee of the party.

+Life and career

-He was born on October 6, 1936 in Pattiam, Kannur.
+Pattiam Gopalan was born on 6 October 1936 in Pattiam, Kannur.
 Pattiam Gopalan joined the Communist Party of India in 1957.
 He obtained a Post Graduate degree.
+He was an alumnus of Government Brennen College, Thalassery, where he did his MA in history.

-Pattiam Gopalan sided with CPI(M) in the party split, was held in detention for 16 months during 1964-1965.
-He was elected to the Lok Sabha from the Thalassery constituency in the 1967 Indian general election.
+An intellectual politician, Gopalan sided with CPI(M) in the party split, was held in detention for 16 months during 1964-1965.
+While he was in jail, he won the 1965 election to the state assembly from Thalassery constituency.
+But that year the state assembly was not convened and for the next two years Kerala remained under President's rule.
+He was later elected to the Lok Sabha from the Thalassery constituency in the 1967 Indian general election.

-He was elected to the Kerala Legislative Assembly in the 1977 election, representing the Tellicherry constituency.
+Gopalan was elected to the Kerala Legislative Assembly in the 1977 election, representing the Tellicherry constituency.

-He died on September 27, 1978.
+Gopalan died on 27 September 1978, at the age of 41.
+His younger brother Pattiam Rajan was a Member of the Rajya Sabha (1975-1981).
+Gopalan was married to Professor NK Mridula with whom he had three children.
+Journalist and author Ullekh NP is his oldest son.

 The Pattiam Gopalan Memorial Club presents a Pattiam Gopalan Memorial Award annually.